2021 Salary Guide to Careers in Data Science

 Higher education proves lucrative in the field, as the trends above show.
 Data scientists can expect an increase of almost $80,000 in salary when they pursue more education and hands-on experiences.
 According to Robert Half, many data science jobs require graduate education with many organizations seeking candidates who have earned a PhD.

-A 2021 report from Burning Glass expanded upon why continued education is necessary in the field of data science.
+A 2020 projection (released in 2017 by Burning Glass) expanded upon why continued education is necessary in the field of data science.
 It stated, “Technologies change quickly.
 This reality requires a new type of workforce and attitude from both employers and employees around continuous learning and mastering skills that will enable employees to be prepared for not-yet-arrived jobs of the future.
 New graduates alone will not close this gap.”
 They predict that education will need to prepare data scientists with various skills, including data engineering, data governance, and data privacy.

 Machine learning and artificial intelligence will also demand data professionals with training, education, and experience to help the fields grow.
 With the right education, targeted experience, and continued curiosity, data scientists will have opportunities in a wide range of industries and command lucrative salaries for years to come.